AppShell

 Collapsed navbar/aside configuration

-navbar and aside props have collapsed property.
-The property accepts an object { mobile: boolean; desktop: boolean } which allows to configure collapsed state depending on the viewport width.
+The navbar and aside props include a collapsed property that accepts an object with the format { mobile: boolean; desktop: boolean }.
+This allows you to configure the collapsed state differently based on viewport width.

-Example with separate collapsed state for mobile and desktop:
+Example with separate collapsed states for mobile and desktop:

 import { AppShell, Button } from '@mantine/core';